PGBI/terraform-aws-pipeline-bucket/README.md

 # AWS Pipeline Bucket module

-This module will create an S3 bucket that can be used by an AWS Codepipeline to store artifacts.
+This module will create an S3 bucket that can be used by an AWS CodePipeline pipeline to store artifacts.
 The bucket is configured with:
  * encryption at rest using a KMS key also created by this module.
  * objects versioning enabled.